ErikNatanael/knaster/README.md

 Note: As a user of the framework, you only need to depend on `knaster`

-Knaster is split into several crates so as to make parts of it reusable and facilitate experimentation.
+Knaster is split into several crates for modularity and to allow for more flexibility.
 The crates are defined in the following chain, where each crate imports and re-exports the previous to reduce the risk of dependency version mismatches.

 - `knaster_primitives`: Contains basic types that may be useful even to crates that otherwise have little to do with Knaster.
 Does not need `alloc`.